Advertiser Disclosure

 When will the Bilt Blue Card be available to new applicants?

 The Bilt 2.0 cards are issued by Cardless.
-They will become available starting February 7, 2026.
+They are available as of February 7, 2026.

 Stella Shon's image